lfsanche/leonardosanchezaragon/content/authors/admin/_index.md

 highlight_name: true
 ---

-Leonardo Sánchez-Aragón is Associate Professor at the ESPOL University.
-His research interests include estimating agricultural productivity, evaluating the effectiveness of agricultural insurance and weather derivatives, and the impact of social networks.
-He has served ESPOL as Associate Dean and as Dean of the Faculty of Social and Humanistic Sciences, and Viceminsitry of Economy in Ecuador.
-Currently, he is associated researcher of Center of Rural Research at ESPOL. x
+I am Associate Professor at the ESPOL University.
+My research interests include estimating agricultural productivity, evaluating the effectiveness of agricultural insurance and weather derivatives, and the impact of social networks.
+I have served ESPOL as Associate Dean and as Dean of the Faculty of Social and Humanistic Sciences, and Viceminsitry of Economy in Ecuador.
+Currently, I am associated researcher of Center of Economic Research at ESPOL.
 {style="text-align: justify;"}